-Warmer, wetter winters may continue to stress Portland's existing systems for managing stormwater runoff and urban flooding.
-More rain falling in winter may also increase the incidence of landslides, particularly following prolonged periods of precipitation that happen when the soil is already saturated with water.
-With more rain, the groundwater may not have time to drain and large deep landslides may occur, similar to the Aldercrest-Banyon landslide near Kelso, Washington, after the consecutively wet winters of 1996 through 1998.
+More intense rain events would stress Portland's existing systems for managing stormwater runoff and urban flooding.
+More rain falling in winter would likely increase the incidence of landslides, particularly following prolonged periods of precipitation when the soil is already saturated with water.
+With more intense rain events, the groundwater may not have time to drain and large deep landslides may occur.

-Any increases in winter precipitation amounts may also have far-reaching impacts locally, including the potential economic, social and environmental impacts from flooding that Portland has experienced in the past.
-These impacts may include water damage to homes and businesses as well as roads, railroad tracks located within the floodplain, levees, bridges and culverts.
+Increased flooding in the winter may also have far-reaching local impacts on economic, social and environmental systems.
+These impacts include water damage to homes and businesses, as well as roads, railroad tracks located within the potentially expanded floodplain, levees, bridges and culverts.
 Additional costs due to emergency response, business closures, lost productivity and cleanup costs can be expected.

-Potential impacts from hotter, drier summers with more high-heat days

-Potential impacts from warmer, wetter winters

-Human Systems

-- Heat-related illness (heat stroke, heat exhaustion) and exacerbation of existing medical conditions. - Increased demand for cooling centers, especially for vulnerable populations. - Earlier and extended allergy seasons affecting those with asthma and respiratory disease. - Demands on emergency response services during flooding events. - Changes to mosquito populations requiring additional vector control efforts. - Increase in mold spores which can trigger asthma and other chronic health conditions
+Potential impacts from hotter, drier summers with more high-heat days Potential impacts from warmer winters with the potential for more intense rain events Human Systems Heat-related illness (heat stroke, heat exhaustion) and exacerbation of existing medical conditions.
+Increased demand for cooling centers, especially for populations most vulnerable to heat.
+Earlier and extended allergy seasons affecting those with asthma and respiratory disease.
+Higher electricity bills due to less hydropower production and increased need for air conditioning.
+Demands on emergency response services during flooding events.
+Changes to mosquito populations requiring additional vector control efforts, including prevention at home.
+Increase in mold spores which can trigger asthma and other chronic health conditions.
+Reduced energy use to heat buildings.
+Natural Systems Lower summer stream flows.
+Reduced water quality due to higher water temperatures.
+Increased risk of wildfire.
+Vegetation, habitat and wildlife shifts, fragmentation and death.
+Increased invasive species.
+Increased flooding and groundwater level rise.
+Higher river levels.
+Increased erosion and potential for channel migration and sedimentation.
+Increased landslide risks.
+Infrastructure and the Built Environment Increased wastewater temperatures causing water quality changes, treatment process impacts and increased odors.
+Pavement buckling and rail warping.
+Increased water demand for landscape irrigation.
+Shifting demand for indoor and outdoor recreation activities at parks.
+Stress on green infrastructure facilities.
+Increased erosion and the potential for turbidity events in the Bull Run water supply system.
+Increased chance of landslides impacting transportation and pipe infrastructure.
+Increased bridge scour and damage to docks, boat ramps and floats.
+Increased flooding of roads, sidewalks, bikeways and trails and green infrastructure.
+Increased pumping of treated wastewater.

-Natural Systems

-- Lower summer stream flows.

-- Reduced water quality due to higher water temperatures.

-- Increased risk of wildfire.

-- Vegetation, habitat and wildlife shifts, fragmentation and death.

-- Increase in invasive species.

-- Increased flooding and groundwater level rise. - Higher river levels. - Increased erosion and potential for channel migration. - Increased landslide risks.

-Infrastructure and the Built Environment

-- Increased waste water temperatures causing water quality changes, wastewater treatment process impacts and increased odors. - Pavement buckling. - Increased outdoor water demand for watering landscaping, etc. - Shifting demand for different types of indoor and outdoor recreation activities at parks and community centers.

-- Increased erosion and the potential for turbidity events in the Bull Run water supply system. - Increased chance of landslides impacting transportation and pipe infrastructure. - Increased bridge scour and damage to docks, boat ramps and floats. - Increased flooding of roads, sidewalks, bikeways and trails. - Increased pumping of treated wastewater.